rollator3000/BWM-Article/README.md

 * The data was provided by Dr. R. Hornung, who has worked with these multi-omics data-sets already
 * The provided data doesn't contain any missing values, such that the blockwise-missingness needs to be induced manually
 * Each data-set uses the 'TP53'-Mutation as response and consits of four further omics-blocks 'clinical', 'copy number variation', 'miRNA' & 'RNA'

+## Evaluation Results
+For each approach, there is a seperate folder in 'Docs/Evaluation_Results/' that contains the results of the evaluation.
+It contains all the settings of the evaluation *(e.g. seeds, train-pattern, test-pattern, ...)* and the metrics *(e.g. Accuracy, F1, BrierScore, ...)*.
+If a **known problem** occurs *(e.g. CC-Approach: no common blocks in train & test)* there can be no metrics, but the block-order in test- & train-set will be included.
+In case an **unknown problem** occurs the block-order in test- & train-set will not be included in the results!
+So this can be used to track down unexpected behavior!

 ## Code
 This section contains short descriptions to the scripts in 'Code/' - there is an logical order in these scripts!